 One course fits all.
 There will be close and easy controls and others far off and harder to get to.
 Attempt as many as you can to maximise your score in the time allowed.

-- Controls will be on or close to groomed ski trails, but there may be scope for a little creative off-trail ski-whacking here and there to gain an edge on your opponents....
+- Most controls will be on or close to groomed ski trails, but there should be scope for a little creative off-trail ski-whacking here and there to gain an edge on your opponents....

 Note that there are several sections of course that are one-way only, these are signed and will be shown on the map.
 Direction of travel must be observed on these sections for safety reasons.